ICC conducts dope tests on Azhar Ali, Yasir Shah

 Yasir Shah was suspended for three months due to this violation and he also missed out of Pakistan Super League (PSL), Asia Cup and the World T20.

-Azhar Ali is also in good form and scored a double century in first innings of Melbourne Test, the first Pakistani to do so.
+Azhar Ali is also in good form and scored a double century in first innings of Melbourne Test, the first Pakistani to do so.—APP